antmicro/rowhammer-tester/rowhammer_tester/scripts/playbook/README.md

 # Playbook

-*run_config.py* provides a mechanism to configure a variety of rowhammer related workloads that can be executed against the platform.
+*playbook.py* provides a mechanism to configure a variety of rowhammer related workloads that can be executed against the platform.
 Each individual workload is represented by a payload generator.
 This class generates the payload to send to the platform and processes the results.

 The configuration files are represented as python dictionaries.
 See examples provided.

-Here are the parameters currently supported by *run_config*:
+Here are the parameters currently supported by *playbook*:

 *inversion_divisor* and *inversion_mask*